 Table Of Contents

-What to expect during a visit
+What to expect on a visit

-When to visit
+When to go

 As the world’s most visited museum, getting to the Louvre without a crowd of people is virtually impossible.
 However, certain times of the day are quieter than others.
 For a more leisurely visit, we recommend early mornings and weekdays.